 Direct impacts include all physical and environmental alterations to the useable habitat for each species.
-The potential direct impacts to EFH associated with constructing the HDCI footprint is limited primarily to demersal fish species, including winter flounder, windowpane flounder, summer flounder and red hake.
+The potential direct impacts to EFH associated with constructing both the HDCI and future maintenance of the HDCI footprint is limited primarily to demersal fish species, including winter flounder, windowpane flounder, summer flounder and red hake.
 Water quality impacts to EFH due to project in-water activities is limited to changes in turbidity levels and suspended solids in the immediate dredging area.
-Potential increases in suspended solids and turbidity can be minimized by using best management practices, such as specific equipment type, required by the state- issued water quality certification for each contract area.
+Potential increases in suspended solids and turbidity can be minimized by using best management practices, such as specific equipment type, required by the state- issued water quality certificate for each contract area.
 Moreover, recent surveys have shown that the suspended sediment plumes associated with dredging in the Harbor follow a pattern of rapid gradient decay and settlement with the maximum spatial extent of plumes limited to the lower water column and seldom measuring more than 70 meters (230 feet) across at substantial concentrations (USACE 2010).